 Excess consideration provided for acquisition represents the consideration paid by the System for various acquisitions in excess of the estimated fair value of net position acquired.
 Pursuant to GASB Statement No. 69, Government Combinations and Disposals of Government Operations ("GASB No. 69"), which the System adopted in 2015, this deferred outflow is being attributed to future periods (i.e., amortized) in a systematic and rational manner over the periods presented in the table below.
-The System recognized approximately \$3.1 million in amortization expense in both 2019 and 2018, with such amounts being included as a component of the line item titled "depreciation and amortization," in the consolidated basic statements of revenues, expenses and changes in net position.
+The System recognized approximately \$3.3 million and \$3.1 million in amortization expense for the years ended September 30, 2020 and 2019, respectively, with such amounts being included as a component of depreciation and amortization in the consolidated basic statements of revenues, expenses and changes in net position.
 The table below depicts the components of this balance, annual amortization, and the amortization period at the component level as well as System totals:

-2019 Balance Annual ortization Amortization Period (in years) Lee Memorial Hospital \$ 8,077 \$ 209 20 Gulf Coast Medical Center Cape Coral Hospital 84,932 7,297 2,427 486 40 20 Total \$ 100,306 \$ 3,122
+ı 2020 Balance Annual ortization Amortization Period (in years)

+Lee Memorial Hospital \$ 18,922 \$ 424 20

+Gulf Coast Medical Center 82,505 2,427 40

+Cape Coral Hospital 6,811 486 20

+Total \$ 108,238 \$ 3,337